bekacham/Overtime-Code-Along/README.md

 - Refactor user association integration test in posts_spec
 - Refactor posts/_form for admin user with status
 - Fix post_spec.rb:82 to use factories
+- Fix post_spec.rb:51 to have correct user reference and not require update